Your health can’t wait. Learn how we’re making our facilities safer and schedule your care now.

 Lisa and DJ Pier, of Erie, PA, are the kind of people who take adversity in stride and know how to keep their priorities straight—and their four-year-old son, Bradley, seems to have inherited their strong character.
 The family's ability to find joy despite serious challenges is a foundation that serves them well.

 Bradley had been living with chronic idiopathic constipation for over two years, which wasn't easy.
 "He was on Miralax for so long," Lisa remembers.
 "It just wasn't working."
 Bradley had his first surgery, a colostomy, in April 2013.
 (A colostomy is a surgical procedure that brings one end of the large intestine out through an opening, called a stoma, made in the abdominal wall.
 Stools moving through the intestine drain through the stoma into a bag attached to the abdomen.)
 Unfortunately, the efficacy of this intervention didn't last; by July, Bradley was having trouble passing stool through the stoma.
 His parents worked together with his doctors to flush his colon every day, but because Bradley was growing so quickly, he became impacted quite frequently.
-The Piers decided to visit Children's Hospital of Pittsburgh of UPMC, home of the Colorectal Center for Children.
+The Piers decided to visit UPMC Children's Hospital of Pittsburgh, home of the Colorectal Center for Children.

 Chronic idiopathic constipation often responds to bowel management, so the team at the Colorectal Center decided to try that approach first.
 The Center's Bowel Management Program has a long history of excellent outcomes, but it was not the right answer for Bradley.
 He remained unable to pass stool through the stoma.